AvaiBookSports/DoctrineMigrationsMultipleDatabaseBundle/README.md

 ## Configuration

-- Install the package by running `composer require avaibooksports/DoctrineMigrationsMultipleDatabaseBundle`
+- Install the package by running `avaibooksports/doctrine-migrations-multiple-database-bundle`
 - Go to your `config/bundles.php` file and register the bundle:
 ```php
 AvaiBookSports\Bundle\MigrationsMutlipleDatabase\DoctrineMigrationsMultipleDatabaseBundle::class => ['all' => true],